ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter32.md

 Lán WàngJī appeared to be completely absorbed in the Go game; still, he calmly replied, “Yes.”

-Lán XīChén said, “Rumour has it that WúXiàn forced those people out of their village and destroyed their ancestral graveyard.
-That you condoned his behaviour and promised to compensate the villagers for all their losses.”
+Lán XīChén said, “Rumour has it that WúXiàn forced those people out of their village and destroyed their ancestral graveyard, that you condoned his behaviour and promised to compensate the villagers for all their losses.”

-Wèi WúXiàn said, “Xiōng-zhǎng, I’d like to emphasise one point that Lán Zhàn said.
+Wèi WúXiàn said, “Xiōng-zhǎng, I’d like to emphasise one point from what Lán Zhàn said.
 Although he gave his promise for the compensation, the village chief has already signed the compensatory agreement, and this was what the authorities wanted for a long time.

 “So, relocating the villagers in order to divert the flood, as well as compensating them, are the authorities’ responsibilities.”